How to remortgage to buy another property in the UK or abroad

 How to buy a second property using equity in your existing property

 A typical minimum deposit on a buy-to-let mortgage is 25%, so based on the average property price, you would need to release over £70,000 from your home through a remortgage.
-This is an effective way of releasing equity to buy another house, but check that you can afford the new remortgage rate.
+This is an effective way of releasing equity to buy a second house but check that you can afford the new remortgage interest rate.

 Your existing mortgage will increase in value as you are taking a bigger loan so you need to ensure you can still afford the repayments along with the new rate and whatever your buy-to-let mortgage costs as well as any property taxes and transaction fees.